dbierer/php-class-notes/php-iii-mar-2024.md

 Last: http://localhost:8883/#/4/57

 ## TODO
+* Q: How do you allow a user to run Docker commands
+* A:

 * For the PHP III demos, get the `index.php` working correctly!
 * Q: what's the difference between JIT 'off' and 'disable'?
-* A:
+* A: JIT `off` means that JIT is off by default but can be enabled at runtime using `ini_set()`
+* A: JIT `disable` means that JIT is off by default and cannot be enabled unless this setting is changed

 * Q: Is ZendPHP available for the Mac?
+* A: Not at present

 ## Homework
+For Fri 22 Mar 2024
+* REST Service Development Lab
+  * Install Laminas API Tools
+  * Follow the lab otherwise
+* Lab: Adding Middleware

 For Wed 20 Mar 2024
 * Lab: New Extension
 * Lab: Custom PHP